Bayya Yegnanarayana

 Bayya Yegnanarayana is an INSA Senior Scientist at Indian Institute of Technology (IIT) Hyderabad, Telangana, India.
-He is an eminent professor and is known for his contributions in Digital Signal Processing, Speech Signal Processing, Artificial Neural Networks and related areas.
+He is an eminent professor and is widely regarded as the father of speech processing in India with his contributions in Digital Signal Processing, Speech Signal Processing, Artificial Neural Networks and related areas.
 He has guided about 39 PhD theses, 43 MS theses and 65 MTech projects.
 He was the General Chair for the international conference, INTERSPEECH 2018, held at Hyderabad.
 He also holds the positions as Distinguished Professor, IIT Hyderabad and an Adjunct Faculty, IIT Tirupati.

 Early life

 Yegnanarayana was born on January 9, 1944, in Rajahmundry, Andhra Pradesh, India.
 He obtained his Bachelor of Science degree from Andhra University, Waltair, in 1961.
 Then Bachelor of Engineering in 1964, Master's degree in 1966, and PhD in 1974, from Indian Institute of Science, Bangalore.